deedeecx330/skyhookfilecrypt/README.md

 # skyhookfilecrypt
-File encryption and decryption module extracted from Skyhook: https://github.com/deedeecx330/skyhook
+File encryption and decryption module extracted from Skyhook: https://github.com/deedeecx330/skyhook It was designed to be extremely easy on the resources at the cost of speed.

 # Usage
 To use SFC, simply import it into your Python 3 project.